Awards Criteria

 OUTSTANDING CONTRIBUTOR TO YOUTH HIGH PERFORMANCE PROGRAM

 The award is given to an individual (not a facility or academy).
-This person has done the most to advance High Performance programs.
-The nominee has assisted in searching for new talented junior players and involvement with Team USA camp.
+This person has done the most to

 Junior successes to be considered include: